Dairon Blanco Preview, Player Props: Royals vs. Tigers

 - Blanco has six doubles, four triples, two home runs and 10 walks while hitting .226.

-- This season, Blanco has recorded at least one hit in 22 of 40 games (55.0%), and had multiple hits twice.
+- This season, Blanco has tallied at least one hit in 22 of 40 games (55.0%), and had multiple hits twice.

-- He has gone deep in two of 40 games played this year, and in 1.6% of his plate appearances.
+- In 40 games played this season, he has gone deep in just two of them.

 - In nine games this year (22.5%), he has scored, including multiple runs twice.